yellowdog/python-examples/scripts/README.md

 ### Mustache Template Directives in Work Requirement Properties

 Mustache template directives can be used within any property value in TOML configuration files or Work Requirement JSON files.
 See the description [above](#mustache-template-directives-in-common-properties) for more details on Mustache directives.
+This is a powerful feature that allows Work Requirements to be parameterised by supplying values on the command line.

 To suppress all Mustache processing within a Work Requirement JSON file, `yd-submit` can be run with the `--no-mustache` option.
+All mustache directives will be ignored, i.e., the {{foobar}} form will remain in the Work Requirement.

 ## Worker Pool Properties